edouardjamin/CS50/README.md

 Really simple program that retreives the initials of a given name.
 ###caesar.c & viginiere.c
 This is two cryptographic programs.
 Really fun to do (and to use!)

+##pset3
+A fun problem set, introducing graphic user interface
+###find.c
+Simple program to find something in a given input.
+Practicing binary search.
+###breakout.c
+A fun game developed in C, wiht a graphic interface library from Standford